 - Enforcing: Allows access based on SELinux policies and the policy rules.

 - Permissive: SELinux only logs actions that would have been denied if running in enforcing mode.
-This mode is really useful when debugging or creating a new policy or policy rules.

 - Disabled: No messages logged and there is no more SELinux policy enabled on the server.
 Most of the time disabled mode is using web control panels like cPanel and/or Plesk.